 - The "Color Pie": The game features Color Coded Magic in five different elements: White, Blue, Black, Red, and Green.
 Each represents a different philosophy or ideology with their own strengths and weaknesses, and there are complex interrelations between them.
 (For more on the colors, see our Useful Notes and Analysis pages.)

-- The Mana system: To play their cards, players need the correct amount and color of mana, gained from land cards.
-At a stroke, this brings the Awesome, but Impractical and Limited Move Arsenal tropes into the game (more powerful spells cost lots of mana, and decks with too many colors risk drawing the wrong lands and being unable to play any of their cards).
+- The Mana system: To cast spells, players need the correct amount and color of mana.
+Mana is gained from Land cards... but you can only play one Land per turn.
+At a stroke, this brings the Awesome, but Impractical and Limited Move Arsenal tropes into the game (more powerful spells cost lots of mana, and decks with too many colors risk drawing the wrong lands and being unable to play their current hand of spells).

 - Magic The Gathering Tactics: A 2011 Turn-Based Strategy for PC and PlayStation 3 inspired by Magic.
 The gameplay bears little to no resemblance to the original card game, but the flavor of it is retained.